gluk256/misc/encryption/randomization.md

 Author: Vlad Gluhovsky

-Here is my proposal to enhance block cyphers by introducing a random component (not pseudorandom), for the purpose of making cryptanalysis more difficult.
+Here is my proposal to enhance block cyphers by introducing additional **random** component (not pseudorandom) in them, for the purpose of making cryptanalysis more difficult for any potential attacker.
 It is suitable for any block cypher (BlowFish, Salsa, etc.).

 ### Encryption Algorithm

 - Generate additional pseudorandom gamma.
 The generation algorithm should be able to produce the gamma of arbitrary length.
 It could be just a simple hash-chain.
 For simpicity we can use the same password for block cypher and for gamma generation, just different algorithms.
 - Create a buffer with arbitrary capacity.
 There is a relationship between the buffer and the gamma: one **bit** of the gamma correspond to one **byte** of the buffer.
 - Fill the buffer according to the following rule.
-If next bit of gamma is set, copy one byte from plaintext, else fill this byte with random data.
+If next bit of gamma is set, copy one byte from plaintext, else copy one byte of random data.
 - Encrypt the buffer with a standard block cypher.

 ### Decryption Algorithm